Eachine QX70 review: Nice concept but underpowered

 Eachine QX70 review – At a glance

 Thanks to the very bright tail light, the Eachine QX70 Turbine is very visible in low light conditions.
 The four RGB LEDs are pre-configured and indicate when the motors are armed/disarmed, turning left/right or backward.
-Through the CleanFlight APP you can customize them as you wish.
+Through the CleanFlight APP, you can customize them as you wish.

 Eachine QX70 Review – Camera

-Apparently, the QX70 adopts the same 520TVL camera as its “bigger” brother, the FB90.
+The QX70 adopts the same 520TVL camera as its “bigger” brother, the FB90.
 The advertised output power of the integrated 48CH 5.8G VTX is 25mW.

 On top of the camera, there are two control buttons.
 By long pressing (for 2 seconds) the frontal one you can toggle between PAL and NTSC video standards.
 The rear one allows changing the frequency group and channel number (long press for Band and short press for CH).Eachine Turbine QX70 review - Camera